borchero/switchboard/README.md

   Traefik instance.
 External-dns will pick up the `DNSEndpoint` and add appropriate DNS records in your configured provider.

-Switchboard allows you to freely choose which integrations you want to use.
-Thus, you can easily adopt Switchboard incrementally.
+Switchboard allows you to freely choose which integrations you want to use and can, thus, be easily adopted incrementally.

 _Note: This version of Switchboard is a complete rewrite of Switchboard v0.1 which will not be maintained anymore.
 Please refer to the appropriate tags in this repository if you still need to